hdShang/arxiv-daily/docs/cs-CV/2025-06-20/papers/250617101v3-multi-label-scene-classification-for-autonomous-vehicles-acquiring-a.md

 ---
 layout: default
-title: Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets
+title: "Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets"
 ---

 # Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets